 The Am Duat

 The Am Duat, or the ‘Book of What is in the Duat,’ was the standard funerary text used during the New Kingdom (16th-11th centuries BC).
-All but a just a few tombs in the Valley of the Kings have it, though often in tandem with some of the other texts mentioned below.
+All but just a few tombs in the Valley of the Kings have it, though often in tandem with some of the other texts mentioned below.

 The text portrays the Duat, or underworld, divided into twelve distinct hours.
 The Egyptians claimed that the once the sun set every night, it would traverse the underworld before rising again the next morning.